simondotm/nx-firebase/README.md

 **`firebase deploy --only hosting --config firebase.appname.json`**

+Or

+**`nx deploy appname --only hosting`**

 ### Static Sites
 If you deploy static websites to Firebase Hosting (that do not need to get built by Nx), just create a folder in your `apps` directory (rather than generate an Nx web app) and put your content in that folder.
 Then update the `hosting` section of your `firebase.appname.json` to simply point directly to this folder.

 The firebase CLI hosting deploy command above will just upload the static content as required.

+An application generated by NxFirebase is by default configured to host content in the `apps/appname/public` directory.

 ## Rules & Indexes